- Event Info

 There is zero tolerance for infractions.
 Playing by the rules increases your odds of a return invitation to attend future Rendez-vous Canada events.

-Rules of engagement are developed in consultation with the RVC Advisory Committee, with input from industry stakeholders from the private and public sectors.
+Rules of engagement are developed in consultation with the Rendez-vous Canada Advisory Comittee, with input from industry stakeholders from the private and public sectors.
 All changes are approved by Destination Canada and the Tourism Industry Association of Canada.

 Primary Contacts act as the liaison between your organization and Rendez-vous Canada.
 They are responsible for the registration of delegates from their organization, payment of all fees, and the timely submission of appointment requests.

-It is the responsibility of the Primary Contact to ensure that all registered delegates from their organization receive, read and understand all Rendez-vous Canada rules of engagement.
+It is the responsibility of the Primary Contact to ensure that all registered delegates from their organization receive, read and understand all Rendez-vous Canada rules of engagement and code of conduct.
 It is also their responsibility to inform Rendez-vous Canada in writing of any change in the registration status of themselves, their delegates or organization.